Emily Cranz

-Emily Cranz (born 21 September 1942) is an American-born Mexican actress, singer, and dancer.
+Emily Cranz (September 21, 1940 – July 22, 2025) was an American-born Mexican actress, singer and dancer.

 Early life

-She was born Emma Cranz Cantillano, in Tucson, Arizona, one of 6 children (3 boys and 3 girls) to a German-American father, Frank C., who was born in Oakland, CA and a Mexican mother, Evangelina (née Amillano) (1909-1964), who was born in Sinaloa, Mexico.
+Emma Cranz Cantillano was born in Tucson, Arizona, on September 21, 1940, as one of six children (three boys and three girls).
+Her father, Frank, was German-American, and her mother, Evangelina (née Amillano) (1909-1964), was Mexican.

-In 1953, as a 10-year-old girl, Cranz participated as a dancer and singer in community events in Tucson, Arizona.
+In 1953, as a ten year-old girl, Cranz participated as a dancer and singer in community events in Tucson, Arizona.
 In February of that year, at the Mission View PTA meeting, which took place in the school auditorium, Cranz and a schoolmate were featured in a group of Mexican dances.
 Then, she participated in the September 16 Mexican Independence Day Celebration as a dancer and singer, who serenaded the Lady of Guadalupe.
 Her mother, Evangelina, was an organizer, and her sister, whose name was also Evangelina, was a dancer, as well.
 The program was broadcast over station KVOA.
 As a teenager, she sang at benefits and on a local radio station.
 At the age of 13, she appeared on television, which did not make a big impression, so her parents moved to Los Angeles, California to try to have her break in as a professional singer.
 Later, she joined the Chuck Rio Quintet in Las Vegas and performed with them for several seasons.
 She left the group to record with Orfeón in Mexico.